Why Should We Colonize Mars?

 If we need to power an entire colony on Mars with no oil and gas, we will have to make renewable energy resources cheaper, more efficient, and easier to deploy.
 If we need to have a reliable food supply on Mars, we will have to grow and harvest huge amounts of food using very limited resources.
 If we need to heal sick people without waiting for supplies to arrive from Earth, we will have to make huge breakthroughs in medicine, antivirals, and stem cell therapies.
 And if we eventually want to be able to breathe Martian air, we will have to solve carbon capture and sequester tremendous amounts of CO2 out of the atmosphere.

-All of these issues badly need to be solved on Earth, but they are currently problems that we are reacting to.
+All of these issues badly need to be solved on Earth, but they are problems that we are currently reacting to.
 As humanity progressed over thousands of years, many systems were put in place solely to prevent change from happening too quickly.
-In today's society, there are numerous large entrenched corporations who actually benefit from the status quo staying the same.
-Over time change does still happen but it is inherently slow.
-There will always be resistance.
+In today's society, most large entrenched corporations benefit from the status quo staying the same.
+Over time change does happen, but it is inherently slow, and there will always be resistance.

-Looking at these problems through the lens of Mars Colonization changes our search for solutions from being reactive to being proactive.
+Looking at these problems through the lens of Mars Colonization restructures our search for solutions from being reactive to being proactive.
 There is no momentum against investing in solar energy on Mars because there are no oil companies on Mars.
 (And no oil!)
-Solar is the only option we will ever have, and it must work in order for us to survive.
-This will incentivize innovation in a way that is impossible to replicate on Earth, and drive discoveries in the fields of energy, medicine, robotics, agriculture, and environmental engineering.
+Solar is the best option we have, and it must work effectively in order for us to survive.
+This mindset shift will incentivize innovation in a way that is impossible to replicate on Earth, and drive discoveries in the fields of energy, medicine, robotics, agriculture, and environmental engineering.
 Breakthroughs in any of these areas can immediately be applied back to efforts on Earth to support climate change mitigation, food production, decarbonization, and more.

 In fact, many technological breakthroughs have already happened because of research into space exploration!
 NASA funding is the reason that we have camera phones, wireless headphones, CAT scans, athletic shoes, memory foam mattresses, and plenty of other items we use in our daily life.
 The more money we spend to develop new technologies that prepare humanity for space exploration, the more we can expect to reap the rewards as a society.